Dalian derby

 The Dalian derby (大连德比 (Dàlián Débǐ)) is a name given to a football derby contested by any two teams in the city of Dalian, China.
 The term specifically refers to individual matches between the teams, but can also be used to describe the general rivalry between the different clubs.
 Dalian Shide against Dalian Aerbin are ranked as the most ferocious Dalian Derbies.

 Clubs

-As of 2025 season, there are two clubs in the Chinese Super League, China League One and China League Two that play in Dalian:
+As of 2026 season, there are four clubs in the Chinese Super League, China League One and China League Two that play in Dalian: